hed-standard/hed-specification/docs/source/03_HED_formats.md

 (3-hed-formats-anchor)=
 # 3. HED formats

-This chapter describes the requirements and formats that HED schema and HED annotations must adhere to.
+This chapter describes the requirements and formats for HED schema and HED annotations.

-## 3.1 HED schema format
+## 3.1.
+HED schema format

 A **HED schema** is a formal specification of a HED vocabulary and annotation format rules.
 A HED schema vocabulary is organized hierarchically so that similar concepts and terms appear